 Plant Sunflower Seeds

-Finally, plant the sunflower seeds in a 1-2 inch deep space and make sure they are 6-12 inches apart.
+Finally, plant the sunflower seeds 1-2 inches deep and make sure they are 6-12 inches apart.
 Start the seeds indoors before transplanting them outdoors if you want an early bloom.

 What Are the Best Sunflowers to Grow in Florida?